 The yew in Asturias seldom occurs wild creating forests, except in localized areas of the Sierra del Sueve, Muniellos or the Aramo.
 Generally we speak of "tejedas" or "tejedales" to refer to the extensions in which the yew trees are especially abundant.
 These, however, tend to be scarce and coincide with demanding habitats demanded by the tree: medium altitude, calcareous soils and high rainfall.
 It is more common to get lost in other types of forest; and even more to live as an isolated individual.
 He likes to grow in solitude, surrounded by cliffs and soaked with water.
 In society he also lives alone, accompanied by some historical but silent property.
 Frequent private farms and shade rural homes.

 Its wood is very appreciated in cabinetmaking, especially for its hardness and elasticity, but it can not be touched: the yew is protected species.
-Cutting or unrooting requires administrative authorization.
-The conservationist measures are severe and some specimens have already been declared natural monuments.
-From being a halo of protection, guardian of time and the roofs of civilizations, it has become protected from enemies it has never known before.
-It is true that you continue to plant with respect, but you do not know how to take care of it as before.
-The reconstruction of the nearby buildings, the asphalt at your feet, the electric cables, the posters, thumbtacks, staples ... all contribute to your premature aging.
-On the other hand, wild yew trees have the enemies of other trees: non-rational forest exploitations.
+Logging or uprooting requires administrative authorization.
+Conservation measures are severe and some specimens have already been declared natural monuments.
+From being a halo of protection, guardian of time and of the roofs of civilizations, he has become protected from enemies he never knew before.
+It is true that it continues to be planted with respect, but you no longer know how to take care of it as before.
+The reconstruction of the nearby buildings, the asphalt at your feet, the electrical cables, the signs, thumbtacks, staples ... contribute to your premature aging.
+For their part, wild yews have their own enemies of other trees: non-rational forest exploitations.

 The title of Natural Monument contributes to protect the more Anacians so that they have a dignified old age.
 In the Principality there are several of these titles for the aforementioned yew trees of Santa Coloma and Lago (Allande), of Salas (in the vicinity of the capital of Salas), Bermiego (Quirós) or Santibáñez de la Fuente (Aller) The latter, like the first two, has already exceeded half a millennium of existence, measures 12 meters in height and 15 meters in diameter.

 The trunk of the yew does not tell us its age.
 It is striated, thick, with pardo-gray bark and produces a large number of branches that are extended and hanging at its termination.
-Its foliage suffers some sorrow, but it also blooms, it does so at the end of winter and early spring, maturing the seeds in autumn.
-Today, in the region, the cultivation of autochthonous yews is promoted, coming from cataloged genetics and Asturian nurseries that put these seeds to good protection.
+Its foliage suffers some sorrow, but it also blooms, it does so in late winter and early spring, maturing the seeds in autumn.
+Today, in the region, the cultivation of indigenous yews is promoted, coming from cataloged genetics and Asturian nurseries that keep these seeds safe.